Why we’re Craft CMS developers

 Craft CMS comes with multisite straight out the box.
 You can run and manage multiple sites from one Craft CMS install but share data, templates and assets across them all.
 Boom!

-We worked on a project for The Church of England which needed 20 individual sites, with different user access permissions, running on different domains — but they shared the same templates and themes.
+We worked on a multisite project for The Church of England which needed 20 individual sites, with different user access permissions, running on different domains—but sharing the same templates and themes.
+It’s a setup we’ve replicated across several of our enterprise multisite case studies, proving that you don't need clunky third-party plugins to manage complex digital networks.

 Multi-lingual support